sal55/langs/M5Lang/readme.md

 * Accessible language simple enough for anyone to understand
 * Builds itself from source in about 0.1 seconds (some 40Kloc)

+### Significant Downsides

+* Minimal interaction with other software, libraries, networking etc etc
+* The only interface to the outside world is via the FFI (and bindings to libraries have to be laboriously created)
+* Minimal standard library
+* No proper docs
+* Syntax not supported in editors etc for syntax highlighting and other things that are expected
+* Mainly targets Windows 64.
+(Getting in onto Linux would involve C in some way; I don't want to do that.)
+* As stated above, there are no trendy features that people expect, like new kinds of enums, pattern matching, nor even OOP

 ### Products

 Tool | Written In | Description